Visit the Colonial Cities, Mexico

-Many are now important industrial centres, but have generally retained their charming historic hearts.
+Many are now important industrial centers, but have generally retained their charming historic hearts.
 They provide a different perspective on this fascinating country.
-Colourful Spanish architecture, cobbled streets and plazas abound, each one different from the next.
+Colorful Spanish architecture, cobbled streets and plazas abound, each one different from the next.

 Traditional villages and modern cities

-They vary from traditional villages such as Patzcuaro, with its local Indian community in colourful costumes living around a lake, to modern commercial cities such as Queretaro, with its pedestrian walkways and sprawling suburbs centred around its colonial heart.
-Guanajuato, meaning “Place of Frogs”, is a vibrant, colourful university city, a series of winding roads and underground streets making the best of its location in a narrow gorge, while San Miguel de Allende is more relaxed and artistic, with cobbled streets climbing steep city-centre hills.
-Morelia’s city centre on the other hand is dominated by an impressive cathedral with archways framing streets that have barely changed in hundreds of years.
+They vary from traditional villages such as Patzcuaro, with its local Indian community in colorful costumes living around a lake, to modern commercial cities such as Queretaro, with its pedestrian walkways and sprawling suburbs centered around its colonial heart.
+Guanajuato, meaning “Place of Frogs”, is a vibrant, colorful university city, a series of winding roads and underground streets making the best of its location in a narrow gorge, while San Miguel de Allende is more relaxed and artistic, with cobbled streets climbing steep city-center hills.
+Morelia’s city center on the other hand is dominated by an impressive cathedral with archways framing streets that have barely changed in hundreds of years.